You can’t always be ready for every shitty thing that life throws your way.

 For your own sake, give something back

 Volunteer.
 Give back to society.
-I don’t know if karma is really a thing, or someone you helped will pay it forward.
+I don’t know if karma is really a thing, or if someone you helped will pay it forward.

 Volunteering is a great way to make a difference, not just to others.
 You might even learn something about your world, and maybe even about yourself.